Blast furnace: Hot blast

 Hot blast was the single most important advance in fuel efficiency of the blast furnace and was one of the most important technologies developed during the Industrial Revolution.
-Hot blast was patented by James Beaumont Neilson at Wilsontown Ironworks in Scotland in 1828.
+Hot blast was patented by James Beaumont Neilson at Wilsontown Ironworks in Britain in 1828.
 Within a few years of the introduction, hot blast was developed to the point where fuel consumption was cut by one-third using coke or two-thirds using coal, while furnace capacity was also significantly increased.
 Within a few decades, the practice was to have a "stove" as large as the furnace next to it into which the waste gas (containing CO) from the furnace was directed and burnt.
 The resultant heat was used to preheat the air blown into the furnace.

-Hot blast enabled the use of raw anthracite coal, which was difficult to light, to the blast furnace.
+Hot blast enabled the use of raw anthracite coal, which was difficult to light, in the blast furnace.
 Anthracite was first tried successfully by George Crane at Ynyscedwyn Ironworks in south Wales in 1837.
 It was taken up in America by the Lehigh Crane Iron Company at Catasauqua, Pennsylvania, in 1839.
 Anthracite use declined when very high capacity blast furnaces requiring coke were built in the 1870s.

 Modern applications of the blast furnace

 Iron blast furnaces

 The blast furnace remains an important part of modern iron production.
 Modern furnaces are highly efficient, including Cowper stoves to pre-heat the blast air and employ recovery systems to extract the heat from the hot gases exiting the furnace.
 Competition in industry drives higher production rates.
 The largest blast furnace in the world is in South Korea, with a volume around 6000 m3.
 It can produce around 5650000 t of iron per year.

 This is a great increase from the typical 18th-century furnaces, which averaged about 360 t per year.
 Variations of the blast furnace, such as the Swedish electric blast furnace, have been developed in countries which have no native coal resources.

 According to Global Energy Monitor, the blast furnace is likely to become obsolete to meet climate change objectives of reducing carbon dioxide emission, but BHP disagrees.
-An alternative process involving direct reduced iron is likely to succeed it, but this also needs to use a blast furnace to melt the iron and remove the gangue (impurities) unless the ore is very high quality.
+An alternative process involving direct reduced iron (DRI) is likely to succeed it, but this also needs to use a blast furnace to melt the iron and remove the gangue (impurities) unless the ore is very high quality.